-This report presents data from the 2017 calendar year, which can be compared to the data from 2012 to 2016 to begin to understand if trends are developing.
+This report presents data from the 2016 calendar year, which can be compared to the data from 2012 to 2015 to begin to understand if trends are developing.
 However, most of the OCP indicators do not yet show conclusive trends within this limited time frame.
 Additional data added in future years will allow more thorough analysis of trends as they develop.

-Several indicators have experienced changes worth noting in the 2017 calendar year.
+Several indicators have experienced changes worth noting in the 2016 calendar year.
 The following is a high level summary of several targets:

-- > Exceeded targets for regional share of new housing: The regional share of new housing units applied for in the City as a whole has continued to exceed targets every year since 2012.
-In 2017, 23% of new housing in the region was within the City of Victoria, and 18% of units were in the City's Urban Core, both of which are higher than the targets (20% in City, 10% in Urban Core). - Distribution of new housing units between growth target areas generally following OCP targets, but with a lower share of units in and within walking distance of Town Centres and Large Urban Villages than envisioned: Of the new units applied for in 2012-2017, 61% were in the Urban Core; 24% were in or within walking distance of a Town Centre or Large Urban Village; and 16% were located in a Small Urban Village or the remainder of the residential areas.
-In order to meet the 2041 targets, a greater share of future units would have to go to the areas in and around Town Centres and Large Urban Villages where the target is to have 40% of the growth. - Housing sale prices continue to increase: Average condominium sales prices saw the largest rise (17%), while singe family dwellings (13%) and townhomes (12%) saw similar increases from 2016 sale prices.
+- Exceeded targets for regional share of new housing: The regional share of new housing units applied for in the City as a whole has continued to exceed targets every year since 2012.
+In 2016, 36% of new housing in the region was within the City of Victoria, and 24% of units were in the City's Urban Core, both of which are higher than the targets (20% in City, 10% in Urban Core). - Distribution of new housing units between growth target areas generally following OCP targets, but with a lower share of units in and within walking distance of Town Centres and Large Urban Villages than envisioned: Of the new units applied for in 2012-2016, 65% were in the Urban Core; 21% were in or within walking distance of a Town Centre or Large Urban Village; and 14% were located in a Small Urban Village or the remainder of the residential areas.
+In order to meet the 2041 targets, a greater share of future units would have to go to the areas in and around Town Centres and Large Urban Villages where the target is to have 40% of the growth. - New All Ages and Abilities (AAA) Bicycle Network adopted by Council and construction started on Victoria's first two-way protected bike lanes: The new AAA Bicycle Network is a key step towards the goal of increasing the proportion of people in Victoria who choose to travel by bicycle.
+By the end of 2018, Victoria will have 5.4 km of protected bike lanes in the downtown core close to shops, services and workplaces.
+The next step will then be to improve bicycle connections to the surrounding municipalities.